elixir-europe/infectious-diseases-toolkit/national-resources/netherlands.md

       centers (UMCs).
 The dashboard provides researchers with a clear overview of what is available, allows searching for specific data and makes access to such data easier when the necessary ethical and legal conditions have been met.
+The policy for access to and sharing of clinical COVID-19 is described in the [HRI COVID policy document](https://elsi.health-ri.nl/sites/elsi/files/2022-03/HRI_COVID-NL%20policy%20doc%20v2.0%20final.pdf)
-    how_to_access: the policy for access to and sharing of clinical COVID-19 is described in https://elsi.health-ri.nl/sites/elsi/files/2022-03/HRI_COVID-NL%20policy%20doc%20v2.0%20final.pdf
+    how_to_access: #The policy for access to and sharing of clinical COVID-19 is described in https://elsi.health-ri.nl/sites/elsi/files/2022-03/HRI_COVID-NL%20policy%20doc%20v2.0%20final.pdf
     related_pages:
     registry:
       fairsharing: https://doi.org/10.25504/FAIRsharing.71bf06